-From Renee on October 23rd, 2008 in General Remodel
+From Dean Dowd on October 23, 2008 in General Remodel

 Remodeling comes with the unexpected, and with that comes unexpected costs and delays.
 The upside is much of this can be prevented.
 Simple precautions by you and your contractor can help save time and money, as Matthew J. Weiss, Esq. will tell you.
 Matthew, a New York Traffic Lawyer, who defends thousands of motorists from New York traffic tickets and truck tickets under the brand 888 Red Light (http://www.nytrafficticket.com), learned his lesson the hard way.
 Today, he’ll help keep you from making the same mistakes.